siyuan126/siyuan126.github.io/_posts/2017-08-18-datascientist.md

 ---
 layout: post
-title: What is a Data Scientist?
+title: What does it mean being a Data Scientist?
 ---